cheretbe/multi-ip-ddclient/tools/aws/README.md

 Then go to EC2 Dashboard in AWS console and click the `Launch Instance` button.
 Enter AMI ID in the search field and press <kbd>Enter</kbd>.
-Select appropriate image and make sure that 't2.micro' instance type has a `Free tier eligible` label like in the example below:
+Select appropriate image and make sure that 't2.micro' instance type has a `Free tier eligible` label like in the example below:<br/>
 ![free_tier_example](images/free_tier.png)

 ### Usage Examples